EBIBioSamples/read_docs/docs/submit/programmatically/bulk-submit.rst

 Important details & caveats (especially for microbiome/metagenome use)
 ----------------------------------------------------------------------

-- **Validation & checklists:** For bulk uploads via files, you’re asked to select a “checklist” for validation (e.g., biosamples-minimal).
+- **Validation & checklists:** For bulk uploads via files, you’re asked to select a “checklist” for validation.
 The system checks required fields such as Characteristics[Organism].

 - **Chunking and submission size:** The bulk route may impose limits (e.g., number of samples per submission, file size).
 In the cookbook: >200 samples or >20 kB often triggers queue rather than instant processing.